pfalzergbr/pfalzergbr/README.md

 Currently working on my first portfolio site, and full stack web applications.
 I mainly work with React, Vue and Node.js, but also interested in PHP/Laravel.
 Using Javascript most of the time, slowly transitioning to TypeScript.

-### Finished Projects:

-- Tradelog

-### Ongoing Projects:

-- Portfolio Website

 ## Techstack:

-Currently learning Vue.js and TypeScript and Docker.
+Currently learning Vue.js composition API, TypeScript and Docker.

 ### Languages